Illustration of strategies to retain new customers acquired during COVID, emphasizing engagement and loyalty-building techniques

 New customer acquisition is wonderful, of course.
 But you may find that these buyers don’t fit the traditional profile you’re used to cultivating for retention.
-The challenge is clear — how do you build brand loyalty among a whole new audience?
+The challenge is clear — how do you build brand loyalty among a whole new audience, and how do you retain customers after COVID?

 As with most questions, the answer lies in the data.